smehmood/vim-config/README.md

 Notes
 ------------
+- vimrc is commented; reading it is the best way to get a sense of what's added.
+  In particular, the "Keybindings" sections might be useful.
 - The line `set gdefault` makes search and replace global by default.
 This means that adding `/g` only replace the first instance on a line.

-.mine
+.mine files
 ------------

 vimrc.mine and gvimrc.mine contain system-specific settings or other settings that should not be part of a general configuration.
 Thus, they are not tracked in the repo.
-The vimrc.mine and gvim.mine from one of my machines are included as examples.
+They are included in your vimrc automatically.
+I have included some examples of what this might look like.

 Compatability
 ------------

-This should work fine on Linux and Mac OS X. It is untested on Windows.
+Should work on Linux and Mac OS X. Untested on Windows.